awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-getting-started-dynamodbTable.md

 `DynamoDbTable` instances are candidates for singletons because they are immutable and can be used throughout your application\.

 Your code now has an in\-memory representation of a DynamoDB table that can store `Customer` instances\.
-The actual DynamoDB table may or may not exist\.
-If the table named "Customer" already exists, you can begin performing CRUD operations against it\.
+The actual DynamoDB table might or might not exist\.
+If the table named `Customer` already exists, you can begin performing CRUD operations against it\.
 If it doesn't exist, use the `DynamoDbTable` instance to create the table as discussed in the next section\.